erdnaxeli/docker-companion/README.md

 > Insert here an awesome gif of some containers being controlled by speaking
 > to a Matrix bot.

+You can join the discussion on Matrix: [#docker-companion:cervoi.se](https://matrix.to/#/!YwHqPMwCupqCRcaJJa:cervoi.se?via=cervoi.se).

 ## Installation

 You need to have Crystal installed, see